otokarev/logstash-output-cassandra/README.md

         hosts => ["127.0.0.1"]
         keyspace => "logs"
         table => "query_log"
+        # Cassandra consistency level.
+        # Options: "any", "one", "two", "three", "quorum", "all",
+        #    "local_quorum", "each_quorum", "serial", "local_serial",
+        #    "local_one"
+        # Default: "one"
+        consistency => "all"

         # Where from the event hash to take a message
         source => "payload"